Skip to main content

 Snowshoeing and Winter Hiking

-Red Granite/Red Loop.
+Red Granite Falls Trail.
 This 3.2-km multi-use trail features a wide 9-foot base packed weekly for skate skiing, snowshoeing and hiking.
 Meandering through hilly terrain, this trail leads down to the banks of the Bad River.
 Snowshoers and hikers can get down to the river’s edge to view pillows of snow and ice spilling over red granite outcroppings.
 The trail makes a figure-eight, taking users to the very southern part of the park between the Bad River and Loon Lake to see additional outcroppings, some larger than an average home.
 Just before the trail winds back to the parking lot is a beautiful vista across Loon Lake.
 Park at the Loon Lake Lot to access this trail.
 This is the only winter trail open to pets.
 Pets must be on a leash 8 feet or shorter and under control at all times.

 Snowshoe rentals are available at the park office.